87andrewh/CornerCulling/README.md

 6)  What to do about a wallhacking Jet with a lag switch?
 7)  Update demos.
 8)  Make enemy lingering visibility apaptive only when server is under load.
+9)  Use existence-based predication for caches.
+Test second chance and random replacement algorithms.
+10) Change "RelevantCorners" to just "LeftAndRightCorners" for readability.
+11) Design doc opimizations for large Battle Royale type games.
+    No culling until enough players die.
+PVS filter players and occluders.

 Unbeknownst to me until now (but unsurprisingly), my idea is essential the same as